Skip to main content

 View Answer:

-Interview Response: If innerHTML inserts a ‹script› tag into the document – it becomes a part of HTML but does not execute.
+Interview Response: If innerHTML inserts a ‹script› tag into the document – it becomes a part of HTML as text content but does not execute.

 What is the main thing you should know when using “innerHTML+=” syntax?